-For 150 years, Christmas crackers have been a traditional part of Christmas festivities; Tom Smith created the wonderful invention of the Christmas cracker in 1847.
+For over 175 years, Christmas crackers have been a traditional part of Christmas festivities; Tom Smith created the wonderful invention of the Christmas cracker in 1847.
 On this page, you will learn about the brand, history and heritage of Tom Smith.

 Tom Smith holds the Royal Warrant as Suppliers of Christmas Crackers and Wrapping Paper By Appointment to Her Majesty The Queen.
 Tom Smith Ltd, part of IG Design Group UK, has been the proud holder of a Royal Warrant to The Monarch since 1906.